lich-uct/molpher-lib/doc/source/usage/installation.rst

 In this section, we discuss various methods of installation.
 There are also instructions on how to build the library from source and other comments useful to library developers.

-..  note:: As of yet, the library is only available for the Linux platform and will only run
+..  note:: As of yet, the library is only available for **Linux** and will only run
-        on 64-bit systems.
+        on **64-bit** systems.
 However, support for other platforms is on the roadmap as well.

-..  warning:: So far, the library is only tested on a limited number of Debian-based systems.
-Therefore, it might not work properly
-    on some other Linux distributions.
+        If you are interested in a build for different platform, feel free to express your wish on the `issue tracker <https://github.com/lich-uct/molpher-lib/issues>`_.

 Installation with Anaconda
 --------------------------